-Although it isn’t a bad test, it should NOT be used as a stand-alone to determine what is going on in your home or in your body.
+Although this isn’t a bad test, it should NOT be used as a stand-alone to determine what is going on in your home or in your body.

 Why is this problematic?
 Well, if the body isn’t able to excrete the mycotoxins via the urine, the test may show very little.
-Children and adults who have issues with drainage and detoxification may not have alarming Mycotoxin testing results, but they can be extremely sick from mold, nevertheless.
+Children and adults who have issues with drainage and detoxification may not have alarming results, but they can be extremely sick from toxic mold nevertheless.

-So, at the end of the day, I don’t recommend that everyone do a mycotoxin urine test, especially families who are barely keeping afloat financially.
-It’s a waste of money.
-The only time I’d say that it might be useful is if it’s part of an assessment for a toxic mold court case.
+The only time it might be helpful is if it’s part of an assessment for a toxic mold court case.
 Even then, if the opposing side does their research, they can get your mycotoxin urine test results dismissed.

-I’d much rather spend money on leaving and purchasing a few supplements and herbs to help my body heal faster than spend money on a mycotoxin urine test.
+I’d much rather spend my money on leaving and on purchasing a few supplements and herbs to help my body heal faster than spend money on a mycotoxin urine test.